theparanoidtimes/ptping/README.md

 ## Usage

-Java 1.8 is required and it can be run on Windows and Unix systems.
+Java 8 or above is required and it can be run on Windows and Unix systems.

 Commands are executed by `PingCommandRunner` class and `PingResult` is the result object.